Therapy for Women

 “My love for this child was a crowbar that ripped open my heart.”
 Anne Cushman

 Motherhood at all stages in life is terrifying, exhausting, and breaks our hearts open in so many different ways that we never would have expected – whether we have a 1 month old or an 18-year-old.
 As a mother, it feels like there is always something to worry about, and no shortage of reasons for us to feel like we are “not good enough.”
 Most of us feel this way, yet no one talks about this – it can feel unmentionable.
 It feels almost as if we are forced to admit to ourselves that we have failed as a mother based on this social norm.
 There is so much contradictory information about how to be a mom.
-Whether it is baby books, the pediatrician, your child’s school, or your own family of origin, we are flooded with opinions about what we shall not do and what we must do.
+Whether it is baby books, the pediatrician, your child’s school, or your own family of origin, we are flooded with opinions about what we should not do and what we must do.
 When things get tough or go wrong moms bear the burden of being responsible for it all.
-Yet moms unfortunately receive no support, no understanding, no patience or compassion.
+Yet moms, unfortunately receive no support, no understanding, no patience or compassion.
 I believe it is important to wrap around moms in a therapy space that is inclusive.
 Within therapy my hope is to nurture a space for you to feel safe to be able to talk about your experiences openly and encourage you to hold gentle curiosity about what parts of your life you hope to keep or perhaps enrich to become who you are as woman and mother.

 Traumatic Grief & Loss